sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 ### Implementation

 So the first thing to attempt is to successfully use the various regressors such random forest regressor, decision tree regressors and svr.
 I did not use time series cross validation initially.
-This is becuase i had never previosuly used these regressors and i did not know how to integrate the time series cross validator.
+This is becuase i had never previously used these regressors and i did not know how to integrate the time series cross validator.

 Immediatley with the initial data without appending Apple and SMH data, I could see that among the various regressors the Random Forest Regressor was giving the best results by checking the RMSE metric.